Every human emotion has a purpose in our mind-body-soul system of protection, regulation, balance, and growth.

 A negative relationship to anger would be directing that anger towards your parents (either actively in the form of arguments, or passively in the form of resentment), while still continuing to let them influence your beliefs about what is right or wrong in the world.

 When you are willing to take full ownership of who you are, the energy of anger can be used to fuel your conviction.
 I.e. You get to say what is right and wrong as an individual, and what your parents say gets to exist outside your boundary instead of within it.

 Of note: Part of holding your boundary with your parents might also mean actively maintaining the kind of relationship you want.
 E.g. It is important to me that I have a loving relationship with my parents.
-A valuable life skill to have is learning how to actively own and shift the powerful energy of your anger into loving and being kind to your parents, regardless of their actions.
+E.g. An incredibly valuable life skill to develop around anger is in learning how to actively own, process, and shift its powerful energy into loving and being kind to your parents, regardless of their actions.

-When you are in a healthy relationship with anger it will help you: Make decisions, maintain dignity, define and repair relationships (authentic communication and intimacy), identify and heal emotional wounds (in yourself and others), make new choices, and feel energised and empowered.
+When you are in a healthy relationship with anger it will help you: Make decisions, maintain dignity, define and repair relationships (through authentic communication and intimacy), identify and heal emotional wounds (in yourself and others), make new choices, and feel energised and empowered.